eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 You can use the built in `vi` editor to make the change.
 You are now ready to start the server.

+[//]: # (note that there is another editor in the event that you hate/disklike vi.
+Dalon knows that other editor option.
+Ask him.
+It's a GUI based editor that can be used.)

 Starting Express\* is as simple as typing the following command:

 ```